nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     1. Reopen the program.
 Click the close button on the top right of the window.

-       Expected: The program should exit.
+       Expected: Similar to previous.

     1. Reopen the program.
 Select the File → Exit menu entry.

-       Expected: The program should exit.
+       Expected: Similar to previous.

-    *Both should also work when the GUI is showing an invalid command.*
+    *All three should also work when the GUI is showing an invalid command.*

 ### GUI functionality